psf/the-invisibles/content/english/episodes/ep-2-trailer.md

 Sneak Peek of our chat with Karolina Ladino, hosted by Mariatta Wijaya and Cheuk Ting Ho.

-Hear about Karolina's journey in the Python community and learn about she has been helping to grow the Python and PyLadies community in Colombia.
+Hear about Karolina's journey in the Python community and learn how she has been helping grow the Python and PyLadies community in Colombia!

 Full episode is coming on **March 13, 2024**!
 Subscribe to our podcast now!